 When you start 1-of-11 from the field in the fourth quarter of a shockingly winnable game against a Bulls squad without reigning league MVP Derrick Rose, get outscored by 19 points in the final frame and lose by 12, people are going to notice.
 Even when you do it while wearing uniforms evoking a method of concealment allowing otherwise visible things to remain unnoticed.
 Actually, judging by this morning's post-mortems, especially when you do it while wearing those uniforms.

-"Toronto Raptors disappear for fourth quarter in 94-82 loss to Chicago Bulls."
+The mainstream media went pretty straightforward with their Raps goofs.
+Doug Smith's column in the Toronto Star ran under the headline, "Toronto Raptors disappear for fourth quarter in 94-82 loss to Chicago Bulls."
 Similarly, Robert MacLeod's gamer for The Globe and Mail followed the heading, "Camouflage-clad Raptors disappear in fourth quarter."
 Dwane Casey's team "completely disappeared during a 4:11 span of the fourth quarter that will go down as their worst stretch of the season," according to James Bisson of the Canadian Press.

 We got a little bit of variation in the blogosphere because, y'know, Web 2.0.
 Matt McHale of Bulls blog By The Horns put the disappearance theme down, flipped it and reversed it: "The Raptors were wearing camouflage uniforms in honor of Canadian Armed Forces Night, but they couldn't hide during that final period."